dobromilstodulski/wad2-assignment2/README.md

 ## API Design
-Give an overview of your web API design, perhaps similar to the following:

 |  |  GET | POST | PUT | DELETE
 | -- | -- | -- | -- | --